Norfolk: National

-Norwich Unitary Authority dispute (2006–2010)
+Norwich unitary authority dispute (2006–2010)

-In October 2006, the Department for Communities and Local Government produced a Local Government White Paper inviting councils to submit proposals for unitary restructuring.
+In October 2006, the Department for Communities and Local Government produced a local government White Paper inviting councils to submit proposals for unitary restructuring.
 In January 2007 Norwich submitted its proposal, but this was rejected in December 2007 as it did not meet the criteria for acceptance.
 In February 2008, the Boundary Committee for England (from 1 April 2010 incorporated in the Local Government Boundary Commission for England) was asked to consider alternative proposals for the whole or part of Norfolk, including whether Norwich should become a unitary authority, separate from Norfolk County Council.
 In December 2009, the Boundary Committee recommended a single unitary authority covering all of Norfolk, including Norwich.

 However, on 10 February 2010, it was announced that, contrary to the December 2009 recommendation of the Boundary Committee, Norwich would be given separate unitary status.
 The proposed change was strongly resisted, principally by Norfolk County Council and the Conservative opposition in Parliament.
 Reacting to the announcement, Norfolk County Council issued a statement that it would seek leave to challenge the decision in the courts.
 A letter was leaked to the local media in which the Permanent Secretary for the Department for Communities and Local Government noted that the decision did not meet all the criteria and that the risk of it "being successfully challenged in judicial review proceedings is very high".
 The Shadow Local Government and Planning Minister, Bob Neill, stated that should the Conservative Party win the 2010 general election, they would reverse the decision.

 Following the 2010 general election, Eric Pickles was appointed Secretary of State for Communities and Local Government on 12 May 2010 in a Conservative–Liberal Democrat coalition government.
 According to press reports, he instructed his department to take urgent steps to reverse the decision and maintain the status quo in line with the Conservative Party manifesto.
-However, the unitary plans were supported by the Liberal Democrat group on the city council, and by Simon Wright, LibDem MP for Norwich South, who intended to lobby the party leadership to allow the changes to go ahead.
+However, the unitary plans were supported by the Liberal Democrat group on the city council, and by Simon Wright, Lib Dem MP for Norwich South, who intended to lobby the party leadership to allow the changes to go ahead.

-The Local Government Act 2010 to reverse the unitary decision for Norwich (and Exeter and Suffolk) received Royal Assent on 16 December 2010.
+The Local Government Act 2010 to reverse the unitary decision for Norwich (and Exeter and Suffolk) received royal assent on 16 December 2010.
 The disputed award of unitary status had meanwhile been referred to the High Court, and on 21 June 2010 the court (Mr. Justice Ouseley, judge) ruled it unlawful, and revoked it.
-The city has therefore failed to attain unitary status, and the two-tier arrangement of County and District Councils (with Norwich City Council counted among the latter) remains as of 2017.
+The city has therefore failed to attain unitary status, and the two-tier arrangement of county and district councils (with Norwich City Council counted among the latter) remains as of 2017.

+Upcoming local government reorganisation

+In March 2026, the government announced local government reorganisation plans, which would have seen local government across Norfolk reorganised in 2028 into three unitary authorities.
+These proposals were withdrawn in September 2026.

+Separate proposals for a new Norfolk and Suffolk Combined County Authority covering Norfolk and Suffolk remain under consideration.